tinymce/tinymce-docs/developer-guide/configure.md

 title: Configure
 ---

 It's now time to configure the editor.
-Here we'll introduce some basic and advanced configuration options (which you'd typically use in for traditional forms based layouts) along with examples of how to use TinyMCE as an inline editor (which is useful when creating user experiences where you want the editing view of the page to be merged with the reading view of the page).
+Here we'll introduce some basic and slightly more advanced configuration options (which you'd typically use in traditional forms based layouts) along with examples of how to use TinyMCE as an inline editor (which is useful when creating user experiences where you want the editing view of the page to be merged with the reading view of the page).

 # Basic Configuration
 TinyMCE provides a number of configuration options enabling you to integrate it tightly with your application.
 This guide will explore the most commonly used configuration options to help you get the most out of your new TinyMCE installation.

-Once you've added the TinyMCE script to your page, there are three main aspects of configuration you need to consider - selector, plugins and toolbar configuration options.
+Once you've added the TinyMCE script to your page, there are three main aspects of configuration you need to consider:
+* selector
+* plugins
+* toolbar configuration

 ## Selector Configuration Option